Structural Engineering Help Center β New York City

 NB (New Building) application process

-Documents, fees, Pro-Cert vs. standard review, and what to expect at each DOB review stage.
+Required documents, Pro-Cert vs. standard review, and what to expect during DOB review.

 How long does NYC DOB plan review take?

-Realistic timelines for Alt-1, Alt-2, NB, and Pro-Cert filings β and how to minimize review cycles.
+What affects DOB review duration for Alt-1, Alt-2, NB, and Pro-Cert filings β and how to reduce extra review cycles.

 How to legalize unpermitted structural work in NYC